idubrov/MinecraftMod/docs/ProjectPlan.md

 # Plan

 ### Change Log v 1.0.2
 - Two music discs and coconut sound.
-Discs are in simple dungeon
+Discs are in chests.
 - Charging station with recipe.
--
-- Palm boat, Palm chest boat + recipies, tags and advancements
+- Palm boat with recipe, tag and advancement
 - Add electric armor to item tags
+- Structure
+- Palm electric boat

 ### To Fix